avery-browning/avery-browning/README.md

 I using GitHub to assist in my work!
-I have lightly used Java, HTML, and R Studio in university courses but am here to improve and learn more.
+I use mainly HTML, with some experience in Java and R Studio.
+I am here to work on my organization's website and to learn more.